heyitschichi/BeyonceTwitterLyricBot/README.md

 # BeyHive Lyric Bot 🐝

-**BeyLyric Bot** is your go-to source for a dose of Beyoncé's musical brilliance sprinkled with a touch of humor and randomness.
+**The BeyHive Bot** is your go-to source for a dose of Beyoncé's musical brilliance sprinkled with a touch of humor and randomness.
 This little Twitter bot dances to the beats of Beyoncé's discography, sharing lyrics that will make you smile, groove, and maybe even laugh out loud! 🎤🕺

 ## What's the Buzz?